Dallas College - Dallas, Texas, USA, August 2023-Present

 |

-Fall 2023
+Fall 2023 - First Year Students

 INDS 1301 - Basic Elements of Design - Line Theory

+The Basic Elements of Design course at Dallas College focuses on fundamental design principles.
+It encompasses projects involving shape, line, value, texture, pattern, spatial illusion, and form, incorporating both 2-D and 3-D model construction.
+Our semester commenced with an exploration of the foundational element of 'line' and an ice-breaker exercise followed by a critique session!
 Line theory in design delves into the aesthetics and visual impact of lines, elucidating their pivotal role in crafting composition, texture, and motion within artwork, graphics, and architectural design.
 This knowledge is indispensable for both designers and artists, as lines serve as a cornerstone in conveying visual messages and artistic expression.
 It was a thrilling experience to observe the students engaging in drawing once again, possibly for the first time since their elementary school days.
-It's fascinating how, without regular practice, we all find the need to reacquaint ourselves with fundamental mediums and tools like colored pencils or markers.
+It's fascinating how, without regular practice, we all find the need to reacquaint ourselves with fundamental mediums and tools like colored pencils or markers. |

 INDS 1311 - Fundamentals of Interior Design - Freehand Sketching

 Freehand sketching skills hold immense importance in the field of interior design.
 These skills serve as a vital tool for designers to visually communicate their creative ideas and concepts to clients, team members, and contractors.
 Unlike computer-generated images, freehand sketches offer a quick and intuitive way to capture and convey design concepts, fostering real-time collaboration and ideation.
 They allow designers to explore spatial relationships, furniture placement, and aesthetic elements with a sense of artistic freedom and spontaneity.
-Moreover, freehand sketches enable designers to convey the tactile qualities and ambiance of a space, providing a richer and more authentic representation of the envisioned design.
 We're fortunate to study in a historical building, brimming with intriguing design elements to sketch.
 While learning about design tools - freehand sketching, bubble diagrams, concept boards, etc. - my students took a few minutes in the lobby to discover their freehand sketching skills for the very first time!
-Watching first-year students who have received no professional training to sketch, especially in the realm of perspective drawing with its unique techniques, is consistently delightful and highly enjoyable.
+Watching first-year students who have received no professional training to sketch, especially in the realm of perspective drawing with its unique techniques, is consistently delightful and highly enjoyable. |

 INDS 1301 - Basic Elements of Design - Shape Theory

 Shape theory or shape studies, explores the characteristics, properties, and applications of different shapes in design, including their visual impact, aesthetics, and how they can be effectively utilized to create composition, balance, and meaning in various design disciplines such as graphic design, interior design, industrial design, and more.
 Understanding the principles of shape theory is essential for designers, as shapes play a fundamental role in creating visual communication and influencing the overall design's perception and effectiveness.
-Having been inspired by Daniel Libeskind and his unconventional design approach involving crumpling paper, we embarked on a journey to awaken our inner Daniel and experiment with crafting design forms inspired by his work.
+Having been inspired by Daniel Libeskind and his unconventional design approach involving crumpling paper, we decided to awaken our inner Daniel and experiment with crafting design forms inspired by his work.
 Through this exercise, my students discovered that with the right guidance and training, we all possess the potential to create remarkable designs!
+Please click here to read a related article... |

 In their very first model making exercise, students tapped into their inner Daniel Libeskind through the art of paper-model making (as seen above).
 For their subsequent assignment, they were tasked with incorporating additional structures into their initial paper building.
 It's truly astounding how much can be accomplished in such a brief span of time - in your very first semester in college - and I couldn't be prouder of each and every one of them.
 Please click on each image to enlarge.